 PC6.
-Project Name: Utilities / Infrastructure / Capital Renewal

-In order to accommodate expanded facilities, this project seeks to expand certain utility and infrastructure service across the Panama City campus.
-Improvements included in this scope of work are potable water, primary electric, wastewater, telecommunications, and stormwater systems.
-This project will also address the possibility of establishing a freestanding central utility plant to provide chilled water and heating water service.
+Project Name: Utilities / Infrastructure / Capital Renewal freestanding central utility plant to provide chilled water and heating water service.
 Parking and roadway improvements within the campus boundaries are necessary as the growth in enrollment and facilities continue.
 Finally, this project will also improve access into the campus from Collegiate Drive through a series of improvements intended to widen this roadway and coordinate ingress/egress points with the adjacent community college.